-Many events now have an international focus working across cultural, economic and geographical boundaries.
-Providing a sound theoretical underpinning of the cultural, political, ethical and economic aspects of international events management, this course offers you the practical and strategic understanding required to run international events effectively.
+Many events now have an international focus and are organised across cultural, economic and geographical boundaries.
+Providing a sound theoretical underpinning of the cultural, political, ethical and economic aspects of the sector, this course will develop the practical and strategic knowledge required to run international events effectively.

-Guest speakers from industry regularly share their knowledge and insights through a series of lectures, case studies and field trips, which keeps the course contemporary and industry focussed.
-You will also be invited to bring your own cultural experience and understanding to the course, making it attractive to home and international students.
+Guest speakers from industry will share their expertise and insights through a series of lectures, case studies and field trips to keep the course contemporary and industry focused.

-You will gain a thorough grounding in key aspects of international events management.
-This course is suitable if you want to enter the events profession as a manager or if you have events experience and want to enhance your event knowledge in an international context either in the UK or overseas.
+This course is suitable if you want to enter the profession as a manager or if you have events experience and want to enhance your events management knowledge in an international context.

-For International Students who want to improve their English and academic skills we offer a combined masters course with the MSc International Events Management.
+For Students from outside the EU who want to improve their English and academic skills we offer a combined masters course with the MSc International Events Management.
 If you have an IELTS score of 5.0 or 5.5 you can study for two semesters before starting your postgraduate degree.
 As you will be given one unconditional offer you will not normally need to renew your visa.
 Find out more about our International Masters.

 TEACHING AND LEARNING